What is a sales funnel? Key stages, examples, and how to build one

 A fear of failure often nags at buyers who spend large amounts of money and make decisions that may affect revenues or many employees.

 Showcase the value and benefits of your product or service, illustrating how it addresses their needs or solves their problems.
-Utilising testimonials and customer reviews plays a pivotal role in building trust and reassuring the buyer they are not making a mistake.
+Utilising testimonials and customer reviews plays a pivotal role in building trust and reassuring the buyer that they are not making a mistake.

 On our site, for example, we have an ROI calculator to help people understand the potential return, (anonymised) campaign results are published live, and our awards, client success stories, and review scores are found across the site.